stoan/JTimer/README.md

 * And more other uses

-Experimenting with JavaFx and Java Reflection API.
+Created while learning JavaFx and Java Reflection API.

 Clone and build with Maven 3.
-A runnable jar will be created in the target directory $ mvn package
+A runnable jar will be created in the target directory when executing $ mvn package

 You can execute the runnable jar with $ java -jar JTimer.jar